Diffuse large B-cell lymphoma

 - Other lymphomas including Burkitt lymphoma and anaplastic T-cell lymphoma

-- Other systemic or indolent infections that present with B symptoms (endocarditis, osteomyelitis, tuberculosis)
+- Other systemic or indolent infections that present with B symptoms, such as endocarditis, osteomyelitis, and tuberculosis

 - Other cancers (carcinoma, melanoma, sarcoma)